Kong/docs.konghq.com/app/_src/gateway/ai-gateway/llm-library-integration-guides/langchain.md

 ### Secure your AI model

-We've just opened up our GPT-4o subscription to the localhost.
+We've just opened up our GPT-4o subscription to the `localhost`.

 Now add a Kong-level API key to the `kong.yaml` configuration file, which secures your published AI route, and allows your to track usage across multiple users, departments, paying-subscribers, or any other entity: